alphagov/govuk-infrastructure/docs/architecture/decisions/0024-use-of-native-admission-policy.md

 ## Context

-As of kubernetes version 1.36 Validating and Mutating Admission Policies are enabled by default.
+Starting with Kubernetes version 1.36 Validating and Mutating Admission Policies have been enabled by default.
 Admission Policies are a declarative, in process alternative to admission webhooks.
 They are appealing because the are more performant and simpler.
-Policies are quite configurable and are written with yaml and Common Expression Language (CEL).
+Policies are quite configurable and they are written with YAML and Common Expression Language (CEL).

 The strengths of Admission Policies are: